mgiannopoulos24/Projects-C/README.md

 For example, suppose we have 500 euros available and we want to buy a computer, a printer and an external disk, spending as much money as we can.
 Let's say that for the computer we have three choices, an HP, a Dell and an Asus.
 For the printer we have two choices, an Epson and a Lexmark, and for the external drive we have four choices, a Seagate, a Samsung, a Maxtor and a Toshiba.
 For each possible model of the products we want to buy, we know the cost.

-What is the maximum amount we can spend, ϕat most M, to buy one model of each of the N products?
+What is the maximum amount we can spend, at most M, to buy one model of each of the N products?

 This project was solved with 3 different methods.